 A poor work-life balance and a lack of “empathy” from employers are two primary reasons why people are leaving these roles.
 People are no longer staying loyal to companies that don’t value them as individuals.
 They no longer see the worth of staying in thankless jobs that provide unreasonably low wages and minimal to no health benefits, while still expecting them to put their commitment to the company’s needs above their own.

-Employees on the Verge of Mental Breakdown in Pandemic
+Employees on the Verge of Mental Breakdown in the Pandemic

-Many of those who have chosen to remain at their employer in the pandemic has had to take on additional workloads that may have been previously completed by other roles within the company.
+Many of those who have chosen to remain at their employer during the pandemic have had to take on additional workloads that may have been previously completed by other roles within the company.
 The reason is, as the number of employees in the workforce decreases, many companies try to cut down on costs and improve efficiency, and their existing employees carry the resulting burden.

-Studies like a report recently published from Uprise Health, titled “Are You Listening?
+Studies like a report recently published by Uprise Health, titled “Are You Listening?
 What Employees Expect from Employers for Mental Health Support” indicate that individuals need a change from employers.

 This has impacted a growing mental health crisis.
 Many individuals are on the verge of a mental breakdown from the rigorous level of commitment their job entails while being paid less than deserved.
 Others are also suffering from mental health issues from unemployment.